WEIRDLabUW/submitit-tools/README.md

 ## Usage:

-#### To see examples that are concrete, run `python scripts/example_torch_run.py`.
+#### To see concrete examples, run `python scripts/example_torch_run.py`.
 This is a good entry point and will train up 9 mnest networks.
 Note you will need torch and torchvision in your conda environment.
 There is also a good example with comments in `scripts/example_executor.py`.

 For usage, you should only need to define a job class, run config.
 The rest is just instantiating configs and passing them to submitit tools.

 ### Important things to note:
-- You need to make sure that the checkpoint path is **unique for each run**.
+- You need to ensure that the checkpoint path is **unique for each run**.
 If it is not, it will just load the checkpointing from the previous run and then immediately finish or cause other weird bugs.
-- You can use the results from the submitit state, and add no checkpointing functionality which would work on runs on the lab partitions where you know they won't be interrupted or prempted.
-The util
+- You can use the results from the submitit state, and add no checkpointing functionality which would work on runs on the lab partitions where you know they won't be interrupted or preempted.
+Use `create_function_job` to create these jobs.
 - You do not have to use the WANDB config and can instead handle wandb yourself.
-If you choose to do so, make sure that you handle the checkpointing and resuming of wandb runs if you expect this to come up.
+If you choose to do so, ensure you handle the checkpointing and resuming of wandb runs if you expect this to come up.
 You can look into this code-base to get insight into how to do this
+- Sometimes, queuing jobs from a GPU node does not work; instead, use CPU-only nodes.

 ## Parameters you want to change in the submitit executor config: